It is usually safe to exercise throughout pregnancy. There are many common exercise activities you can continue doing.

 Recommended exercises during pregnancy

-Aim to have a good fitness level through your pregnancy without trying to reach peak fitness or train for an athletic competition.
-Low impact, aerobic exercise is usually more gentle on your joints and comfortable to do.
+Aim to have a good fitness level throughout your pregnancy.
+It's best not to try for peak fitness or train for an athletic competition.
+Low-impact, aerobic exercise is easier on your joints.
+It is also more comfortable to do.

 In the first and second trimester moderate exercise is good for your body and increases blood supply to your baby.